msander/keycloak/keycloak-valkey/STATE.md

 - User login failure provider persists brute-force counters in Valkey hashes with monotonic updates and TTL enforcement aligned with realm policies.

 ## Architectural Assumptions
-1. All clustering/storage touch points (distributed caches, action tokens, work cache, authorization, user sessions, offline sessions, login failures, clients, authentication sessions) can be replaced via Keycloak's `MapStorageProvider`, `HotRodConnectionProvider`, or dedicated SPI alternatives.
+1. All clustering/storage touch points (distributed caches, action tokens, work cache, authorization, user sessions, offline sessions, login failures, clients, authentication sessions) will be integrated through dedicated SPI implementations (e.g., `UserSessionProvider`, `AuthenticationSessionProvider`, `UserLoginFailureProvider`) and existing extension hooks without relying on the deprecated Map Storage architecture.
 2. Redis-compatible backends (Valkey, Redis OSS, KeyDB) will be accessed via the RESP protocol using a Java client such as Lettuce for async/reactive capabilities and cluster support.
 3. No Testcontainers/Docker availability; integration tests must rely on an embedded or in-process Redis-compatible server.
 4. Extension artifacts must be publishable as JARs that can be copied to `providers/` in a Keycloak distribution.